Rehabilitation of vestibular disease

-It is necessary however that your pets home exercise and physiotherapy program is assessed and adjusted frequently to ensure the correct treatment plan and care is being provided.
+It is necessary however that your pet’s home exercise and physiotherapy programme is assessed and adjusted frequently to ensure the correct treatment plan and care is being provided.
 This will be performed throughout your pet’s hospitalisation (should that be required), or through our outpatient rehabilitation centre here at the hospital.

-The following table gives an example of a rehabilitation plan which may be designed in the management of a patient with vestibular disease.
+The following table gives an example of a rehabilitation plan which may be designed for the management of a patient with vestibular disease:*

 |2-4 weeks||Improve core stability||Home exercise programme|